codelion/optillm/README.md

 ## Installation

-Just clone the repository with `git` and use `pip install` to setup the dependencies.
+Clone the repository with `git` and use `pip install` to setup the dependencies.

 ```bash
 git clone https://github.com/codelion/optillm.git